Alec Reed: The Reed Foundation

-The Reed Foundation is the main vehicle for Reed’s philanthropic activities.
+The Reed Foundation is the main vehicle for the Reed family's philanthropic activities.
 Originally established in 1972 as the Reed Charity, it was later reconstituted in 1985 with Alec Reed’s £5 million personal proceeds from the £20 million sale of Medicare.
-The Foundation owns 18% of the Reed Group, prompting Reed’s remark that the company’s employees “work one day a week for charity.”In an October 2024 interview, aged 90, Reed said that he was encouraging other firms to copy this model: “ If they give away 20% [of profits] they’ll never regret it.
+The Foundation owns 18% of the Reed Group, prompting Reed’s remark that the company’s employees “work one day a week for charity.”
+In an October 2024 interview, Reed said that he was encouraging other firms to copy this model: “If they give away 20% [of profits] they’ll never regret it.
 The return they’ll get in respect of clients and staff is enormous.”

 As of 2023 the Foundation reported total assets and investments in excess of £25 million.

 The Foundation has financed numerous charitable initiatives, including: